Appurtenances in Real Estate: Definition and Fixtures

-Appurtenances in Real Estate-woman taking a picture of a living room.
+Appurtenances in Real Estate-woman taking a picture

 As you learn about real estate, you’ll come across several key terms, and one that often comes up in estate transactions is appurtenances.
 While this concept may seem a bit complex at first, it’s actually straightforward and plays a critical role in property ownership and real estate transactions.
 So, what exactly is the definition, and why are they so important to understand for any real estate professional?
 Let’s break it down.